 - Cost control etc.

-Hence, we can clearly see that Material Requirements Planning (MRP I) is an essential sub-part of the Manufacturing Resource Planning (MRP II) system.
+Material Requirements Planning (MRP I) is, therefore, an essential sub-part of the Manufacturing Resource Planning (MRP II) system.

 One particularly interesting part of MRP II has to be capacity requirements planning.
 Let’s delve in further and discover what it is:

 Capacity Requirements Planning

-For any business to run successfully, the present should not be its only focus, as it should have a clear and well-thought-out plan for the future too.
-Capacity requirements planning is mainly a process that a company uses to determine how much it should produce so that it will be able to meet future demands.
-One has to understand both under and overproduction can be detrimental to the growth of the firm, as it can culminate in losses.
+For any business to run successfully, the present should not be its only focus, as it should also have a clear and well-thought-out plan for the future.
+Capacity requirements planning is mainly a process that a company uses to determine how much it should produce so that it will be able to meet future demand.
+Under and overproduction can both be detrimental to growth by generating losses.

-The demand and supply curve is always dynamic, and so it is important that companies try and assess the market conditions, to decide what would be the apt production supply.
-Those businesses which tend to have more seasonal sales need to calculate the capacity requirements much more frequently.
+The demand and supply curve is always dynamic, which is why it is important that companies try and assess market conditions to decide on the apt production supply.
+Businesses that tend to have more seasonal sales need to calculate capacity requirements much more frequently.

-Owing to the critical use of capacity requirements planning, MRP II enjoys much better popularity compared to MRP I. Now, let’s focus on the key differences:
+Owing to the critical feature of capacity requirements planning, MRP II enjoys much better popularity compared to MRP I today.
+Now, let us focus on the key differences:

 MRP and MRP II – Differences mapped

-Like we have mentioned before, manufacturing requirements planning II is nothing more than an advanced version of material requirements planning.
-Additionally, the terms are often used interchangeably these days.
+As we have found, Manufacturing Requirements Planning II is nothing more than an advanced version of Material Requirements Planning, with the terms often used interchangeably these days.